 All telecommunications devices, including those utilizing 3G, 4G, 5G, or satellite communications technologies, must comply with the requirements of the latest updated version of the standard issued in 2020.
 3G and 4G devices must also comply with the requirements of AS/CA S042.4, Requirements for Connection to an Air Interface of a Telecommunications Network—Part 4: IMT Customer Equipment.

-The Communications Alliance (the “CA” of AS/CA) Working Committee 94 (WC94) has been established and is currently discussing an update to the scopes of AS/CA S042.1 and AS/CA S042.4, and the introduction of a new Part 5 to the S042 series to address the requirements of 5G technologies.
-The new and updated standards are likely to be published in the last quarter of 2021.
+The Communications Alliance (the CA of AS/CA) Working Committee 94 (WC94) has been established and is currently discussing an update to the scopes of AS/CA S042.1 and AS/CA S042.4, and the introduction of a new Part 5 to the S042 series to address the requirements of 5G technologies.
+The new and updated standards are likely to be published in 2022.

 Compliance requirements for the current AS/CA S042.1 (2020) and AS/CA S042.4 (2018) vary depending on device functionality and the technologies used.
 Devices such as remote dataloggers, where the cellular and/or satellite functionality are only used for data transfer, are the simplest devices to assess for conformity.
 But requirements for even these simple devices vary depending on technology (i.e., satellite, 3G, 4G, Cat M1, or NB-IoT) and the frequency bands used (e.g., Band 5 devices must comply with U.S. Federal Communications Commission (FCC) Part 22 requirements).